SixArm/sixarm_unix_shell_scripts/README.md

  * `easytether-connect`: Run the easytether connect command; after this, run easytether-connecting.
  * `easytether-connecting`: Run the easytether dhclient; call this after easytether-connect.

-### Macintosh

- * `macbook-pro-retina-screen-manufacturer`: Show the manfactured id on a Macbook Pro Retina.

-### Spotlight on OSX

- * `spotlight-reindex`: Trigger Spotlight to reindex of all files on the drive.
- * `spotlight-usage`: Show the current Spotlight system resource usage.

 ### SixArm Setup